xtrasimplicity/await_rb/README.md

     $ gem install await_rb

 ## Usage
-Simply execute the Await-Rb rake task for the protocol you'd like to check, and then start your dependencies on successful completion.
+Simply execute the Await-Rb rake task for the protocol you'd like to check, and define the command you'd like to execute once the dependency has loaded.
 For example, if you want to make sure a MySQL server (e.g. `172.20.0.10`) is running before you run your Ruby/Rack/Sinatra application, you can run:

 ```ruby
 bundle exec rake await:tcp host=172.20.0.10 port=3306 && ruby -e "puts 'MySQL is listening.'"